jos-CZ/eway-api/README.md

 ![Postman login](assets/postman-login.png)

-As soon as you have *Access Token* click *Send* to create new session.
+As soon as you have *Access Token* click *Send* to create new SID (Session ID).

 With a session being generated you can start calling other methods eg. *SaveJournal* to create a new Journal in eWay-CRM.

 ![Postman session](assets/postman-session.png)

+### Session and token lifetimes

+Access Tokens are used to create a new session.
+Their lifetime is by default **1 hour**.

+Session lifetime is **20 minutes**.
+Session lifetime gets extended with each API call, but after **24 hours** it is invalidated.

+Refresh Tokens are valid for **15 days**.
+They can generate new Access Tokens.
+When a new Access Token is generated, Refresh Token lifetime gets extended.

 ## Docs